jordimz13/jordimz13.github.io/index.md

 - **January 26 - January 30, 2026.
 SL Math:** [Topological and Geometric Structures in Low Dimensions & Geometry and Dynamics for Discrete Subgroups of Higher Rank Lie Groups](https://www.slmath.org/workshops/1125).

-## Research Interests
+## Research interests

-- **Mapping Class Groups:** Normal closures of mapping classes, coarse geometry of big mapping class groups, congruence subgroups, surface braid groups and Cantor braids.
+I am currently thinking about normal subgroups of mapping class groups.
+To be more specific, problems and techniques involving [normal closures of mapping classes](https://arxiv.org/abs/1805.03666), coarse geometry of big mapping class groups, congruence subgroups, surface braid groups and Cantor braids.
+One main source of motivation for my research is the paper "[Normal subgroups of big mapping class groups](https://arxiv.org/abs/2110.07839)".

 ## Publications